-As you probably remember from your high school biology class, one of the ways our bodies cool themselves is by sweating.
-The sweat then evaporates from our skin, and it carries heat away from the body as it leaves.
+Let's talk about sweat.
+As you may remember from your high school biology class, one of the ways your body cools itself is by sweating.
+The sweat then evaporates from your skin, and it carries heat away from the body as it leaves.

-Humidity throws a wrench in that system of evaporative cooling, though.
-As relative humidity increases, the evaporation of sweat from our skin slows down.
-Instead, the sweat just drips off of us, which leaves us with all of the stinkiness and none of the cooling effect.
-Thus, when the humidity spikes, our bodies effectively lose a key tool that could normally be used to cool us down.
+Humidity throws a wrench in that system of evaporative cooling.
+As relative humidity increases, the evaporation of sweat from your skin slows down.
+Instead, the sweat just drips, which leaves you with a damp T-shirt and none of the cooling effect.
+When the humidity spikes, we effectively lose a key tool that would normally cool us down.

 What's relative about relative humidity?

-We all know humidity is the amount of water the air contains.
+Humidity refers to the amount of water contained in the air.
 However, as the air’s temperature changes, so does the amount of water the air can hold.
 (Air can hold more water vapor as the temperature heats up.)
 Relative humidity compares the actual humidity to the maximum amount of water vapor the air can hold at any given temperature.

-While the notion of humidity making days feel warmer is painfully apparent to anyone who’s ever been outside on a soupy day, our current system owes a big debt to Robert G. Steadman, an academic textile researcher.
-In a 1979 research paper called, “An Assessment of Sultriness, Parts I and II,” Steadman laid out the basic factors that would affect how hot a person felt under a given set of conditions, and meteorologists soon used his work to derive a simplified formula for calculating heat index.
+While the notion of humidity making days feel warmer is painfully apparent to anyone who has ever been outside on a soupy day, our current system owes a big debt to Robert G. Steadman, a textile researcher.
+In a 1979 paper called “An Assessment of Sultriness, Parts I and II,” Steadman laid out the basic factors that would affect how hot a person felt under a given set of conditions, and meteorologists soon used his work to derive a simplified formula for calculating heat index.

-The formula is long and cumbersome, but luckily it can be transformed into easy-to-read charts.
-Today your weatherman just needs to know the air temperature and the relative humidity, and the chart will tell him the rest.
+The formula is long and cumbersome, but luckily it can be transformed into easy-to-read charts available online.
+You just need to know the air temperature and the relative humidity, and the chart will tell you the rest.

 Not quite, but it’s close.
-Steadman’s original research was founded on the idea of a “typical” person who was outdoors under a very precise set of conditions.
-Specifically, Steadman’s everyman was 5’7” tall, weighed 147 pounds, wore long pants and a short-sleeved shirt, and was walking at just over three miles per hour into a slight breeze in the shade.
-Any deviations from these conditions will affect how the heat/humidity combo feels to a certain person.
+Steadman’s research was founded on the idea of a “typical” person who was outdoors under a very precise set of conditions.
+Specifically, Steadman’s everyman was 5 feet, 7 inches tall, weighed 147 pounds, wore long pants and a short-sleeved shirt, and was walking at just over three miles per hour into a slight breeze in the shade.
+Any deviations from these conditions will affect how the heat/humidity combo feels to a given person.

 What difference does being in the shade make?